rlearsch/rlearsch.github.io/_portfolio/20220618_Frog-club-md.md

 ```

-What we are left with is a submission file with three columns: decimalLatitude, decimalLongitude, and occurrenceStatus.
+What we are left with is a submission file with three columns: `decimalLatitude`, `decimalLongitude`, and `occurrenceStatus`.
 This is the file you will submit to the EY Data Science Challenge platform to receive your score on the leaderboard.

 ```python